ayohana/read-my-brain/README.md

   - [x] Build a back-end API using C#/.NET Core and MySQL with READ functionality.
       - [x] Read a sentence by sending the sentence as a query parameter and the API will return the translated sentence.
   - [x] Design a component diagram for the front end using Draw.io.
-  - [ ] Build a front-end JavaScript/React application that allows users to enter a sentence and display the translated sentence.
+  - [x] Build a front-end JavaScript/React application that allows users to enter a sentence and display the translated sentence.
-      - [ ] The default view will be a form with a single text box and a submit button.
+      - [x] The default view will be a form with a single text box and a submit functionality.
-      - [ ] The user will be able to enter a sentence into the text box and submit it.
+      - [x] The user will be able to enter a sentence into the text box and submit it.
-      - [ ] There will be a maximum number of 50 characters in a sentence.
+      - [x] There will be a maximum number of 50 characters in a sentence.
-      - [ ] Upon submission, the application will call the API to read the sentence.
+      - [x] Upon submission, the application will call the API to read the sentence.
-      - [ ] The application will display the returned API response as a string.
+      - [x] The application will display the returned API response as a string.

 <div align=center>